List of New York–Penn League champions

 The New York–Penn League of Minor League Baseball was a professional baseball league in the United States from 1939 to 2020.
 A league champion was determined at the end of each season.
-Champions were determined by postseason playoffs, winning the regular season pennant, or being declared champion by the league office.
+Champions were decided by postseason playoffs, winning the regular season pennant, or being declared champion by the league office.
 In its final season of operation, three division winners and a wild card team (the team with the best second-place record in the league) were determined at the end of the season.
-The division champion with the highest winning percentage played the wild card team, while the other two division champions played one another in best-of-three series.
-The winners then played each other in a best-of-three series to determine a league champion.
+The division champion with the highest winning percentage played the wild card team, while the other two division champions faced each other in best-of-three series.
+The winners then played one another in a best-of-three series to determine the league champion.